-Studies in computer science give thorough grounding in the principles of computer use and design.
-A student who follows the computer science course of study is prepared for graduate studies as well as for positions in software development, systems analysis, and computer systems management.
-The information systems option is less theoretical than the computer science major.
-Many information system majors will chose to study also in a business field to strengthen their skills and to meet personal goals.
+Studies in Computer Science give thorough grounding in the principles of computer software design and development.
+A student who follows the Computer Science course of study is prepared for graduate studies as well as for positions in software development, systems analysis, and computer systems management.
+The Information Systems option is less theoretical than the Computer Science major.
+Many Information System majors choose to study also in a business field to strengthen their skills and to meet personal goals.

 Major in Computer Science